 3. Flexible work scheduling

-Many jobs can be worked remotely.
+Many jobs such as teaching English online with a UK TEFL course can be worked remotely.
 Consider allowing employees the option to work from home if they desire.
 This can cut out commuting and allow employees more time to spend with family.
-It could also save you money and possibly lead to better productivity
+It could also save you money and possibly lead to better. productivity.